leanchess/leanchess.github.io/index.md

   from the set of Chess moves that are legal from the current position according to the FIDE rules.

-Since LeanChess seems to fail this test, it cannot be considered a *full chess* implementation.
+Since LeanChess seems to fail this test, it cannot be considered a **full chess** implementation.
 Yet, it is:

 * recognisably chess,
 * very playable,
 * employs actual AI, and
 * surpasses (most of) its predecessors in terms of functionality

-while remaining the smallest of all.
-We consider this **sufficiently chess**.
+while remaining the smallest.
+We dub it **sufficiently chess**.

-Full chess (up to a point) and improved UX are planned features, albeit in neither Barebone nor Classic editions of LeanChess, naturally.
+Full chess (up to a point) and improved UX are planned future additions to LeanChess, albeit in neither of its currently published editions.

 ## Is It Really the Smallest?

 Some people like to argue that a program that outputs `resign` and terminates should be considered the world's smallest chess program.
-H. G. Muller to the rescue:
+H. G. Muller to the rescue once more:

 > Chess is the act of moving pieces on a (real or virtual) Chess board, and (...) actions like resigning or negociating a draw are merely part of a general mechanism of organizing matches or tournaments, which are not part of Chess.

-A question of greater interest is the possibility of creating an actual chess program that would be smaller than LeanChess.
+A question of greater interest to us is the possibility of an actual chess program breaking the record currently held by LeanChess.

-First, the size of LeanChess itself can be marginally reduced by abusing the `pusha`/`popa` optimisation.
-We opted to keep the program lean in terms of stack allocations as well, and only resorted to employing it on two occasions, where we deemed it absolutely necessary.
+First, the size of LeanChess itself can be marginally reduced by abusing the `pusha`/`popa` optimisation (see *Why the AT?* above).
+We opted to keep the program lean in terms of stack allocations as well, and only resorted to employing in the two instances we deemed absolutely necessary.

-Second, we expect a straightforward port of LeanChess to an 8-bit architecture to produce a considerably smaller binary.
+Second, we expect a straightforward port of LeanChess to an [8-bit architecture][#AT] to produce a considerably smaller binary.

 Finally, LeanChess was created from scratch by a lone programmer with no outside assistance and without consulting existing assembly chess implementations (we had had a look at [MicroMax] a long time ago, and we are truly grateful to the [Chess Programming Wiki][chesspro] authors/contributors).
 We are eager to see how others improve on this achievement.